Australian Psychic Directory Reviews - Did You Fall For Them?

 We refused to defend negative fake reviews because it only allows the fake reviewers the opportunity to come back and continue to defame the business.

 You would expect that if a Directory like True Local was made aware of the manipulation of consumer laws in which competitor businesses mislead consumers, they would do something about it.

 Why Directories Cannot Identify Fake 5 Star and Negative Reviews

-We now have anonymous proxies from overseas coming into Australian Directory sites and pretending to be an Australian customer who has used a business on the directory.
+We now have anonymous proxies from overseas, coming into Australian Directory sites and pretending to be Australian customers who have used a business on the directory.
 They are able to select any telecommunication network, and appear to be in any state of Australia.
 This makes it difficult for the Directories to identify fake reviewers who have been hired by Australian companies to cause damage to their competitors, or to prop up their own businesses with positive five star reviews.

 Australian small businesses that have built up a loyal customer following and a good reputation in their industry, have to defend fake bad reviews.
 It doesn’t matter if you are a Start Up or an established small business - they are targeting everyone.